ntustison/ANTsXMouseBrainMapping/README.md

     * extremely anisotropic and
     * T2-w only.

-However, in contrast to the human domain, we can leverage deep learning and novel resources in the mouse domain (i.e., AllenCCFv3 and DevCCF) even though the template labelings are too granular for many studies.
+However, in contrast to the human domain, the current availability of deep learning and available templates (i.e., AllenCCFv3 and DevCCF) provides the means for building tools for multiple modalities and varying degrees of isotropic sampling.

 ### Contribution